 3.0 Does the "Zeus" malware affect all smartphone operating systems?

-Based on initial analysis by Malaysia Computer Emergency Response Team (MyCERT), the affected systems are:
+Based on an initial analysis by Malaysia Computer Emergency Response Team (MyCERT), the affected systems are:

 - Vulnerable and unlatched Windows Operating System

-4.0 How does malware infect your computer, smartphones or table device?
+4.0 How does malware infect your computers, smartphones or tablet?

 4.1 From email with Website URL hyperlinks or attachments: Opening an email attachment or clicking on a hyperlink may contain and allow the malware to be installed into your PC, smartphone or table devices.
 When receiving an email with a hyperlink or an attachment, if the email was not expected or from someone you don't know, delete it.
 If the email is from an organisation or someone you know and you're not expecting it or requested for it, be cautious too; do not click on the given hyperlink or open the attachment as instructed, contact the sender to verify beforehand